xc150/dockerproject/README.md

 [Here](https://youtu.be/FzZ90HxVWFY) is a video demo for the project.

 ## Interesting findings
-The pylint tool does not like sklearn load data module and will return an error, which is the reason my code does not pass the lint.
+The pylint tool does not like sklearn load data module and will return an error for it, which is the reason why my code did not pass the lint.
 An issue discussing this can be found [here](https://github.com/scikit-learn/scikit-learn/issues/10466).